 In 1976, my father was saved through the ministry of Ma Bean, a skinny little charismatic woman who had a ministry in Southern California.
 It was part of the early “Jesus Movement,” where hippies were giving up their drug highs for the “high of Holy Spirit.”
 After my dad was born again, he started to contact us in order to be involved in his son’s [my] life.
 He would travel once-and-a-while to Detroit to visit with his family and also see me.
 In 1982, one of my mom’s aunts who lived in California was sick, so my mom went to visit.
 During this visit, my dad was key in bringing my mom to the Lord.
 After her return to Detroit my mom divorced her current husband [a very tough time for me, any child] and we moved to California where she was remarried to my father in a charismatic Catholic church service.

-We attended Church on the Way (Jack Hayford’s church), visited the Catholic church when there was a Charismatic service, and TBN (Trinity Broadcasting Network) was on 24/7 in the home.
+We attended Church on the Way (Jack Hayford’s church [not an “invitation” or endorsement of Hayford]), visited an almost Pentecostal Catholic church when there was a Charismatic service, and TBN (Trinity Broadcasting Network) was on 24/7 in the home.
 While the A-Team was the discussion point at school, any programming other than TBN was “devilish.”
 (I am sure some can relate.)

 Years later, my mother and father were would find themselves divorced again.
 I attribute this to a few factors.
 First, mainly due to no real doctrine being present in their life, just emotional Christianity.
 Their subjective wills were not firmly based in the immovable will of the revealed God of Scripture.
 This is not to say they were-not-or-did-not have a real conversion moment… I did at thirteen.
 But replacing the sound doctrine of the Cross with “kingdom now/word faith” theology stretches the boundaries of Christ’s salvonic work (1 Samuel 16:7).
 Secondly… my mother is a hippy [vagabond] at heart — unfaithful to her Lord and her husband.
 This isn’t ideal, but she i-s my mom.
 Thirdly, my father became almost unbearable in his later years.
 You hear about person’s becoming “grumpy” later in life… this was my dad.
 He should have brought these issues confidently into God’s throne room and asked for a softer heart rather than by relying on his own merits/faith for miracles to be done in his life.